sjmulder/rng/README.md

 ## Description

 **rng** copies the specified line ranges from standard input to standard output.
-Ranges are specified as inclusive start and end line numbers.
-The first line is numbered 1.
+Line numbers go up from 1 relative to the start of input, and down from -1 relative to the end of input.

+Use of negative line numbers, overlapping ranges, or backtring ranges causes the file to be buffered in its entirety.

 Ranges may overlap or backtrack, but this will cause the input to be buffered in its entirety.

 ## Examples

-Output lines 10-end and 2-5 of a file:
+Output lines 2-5 of a file:

-    $ rng 10: 2:5 <file.txt
+    rng 2:5 <file.txt

+Output the first and last three lines of a file:

+    rng :3 -3: <file.txt

 Output a file twice:

-    $ rng : : <file.txt
+    rng : : <file.txt

 ## Building